-- People work to prevent relapse and consolidate the gains attained during action. - Sustaining change and resisting temptation to relapse. - Stage extends from 6 months and beyond the initial behavioral change. - "For more than 6 months I have changed my (former) risky sexual behavior to reduce the risk of getting HIV."
+- People work to prevent relapse and consolidate the gains attained during action. - Sustaining change and resisting temptation to relapse. - Stage extends from 6 months and beyond the initial behavioral change. - "For more than 6 months I have changed my sexual behaviors to reduce the risk of getting HIV."